GRC-to-IT (G2I) Bridge Framework

 Bridged Guidance

-ℹ️ Guidance should reflect technical implementation, not policy, regulation, or control language of the primary + supporting controls for:
+ℹ️ Guidance should focus on technical implementation—not policy, regulation, or control language—for the primary and supporting controls in each domain:

 Application: Comprehensive technical guidance for applications.